 What Are the Effects of ARDS?

 People who experience ARDS are at a much higher risk for developing other problems.
 These problems include scarring of the lungs, blood clots, secondary infections, or a collapsed lung.
-While some people recover completely, most people who survive ARDS will have some lasting effects.
+While some people recover completely, most people who survive ARDS will have some lasting effects or develop post-intensive care syndrome.
 And they will need the help of a physical therapist to get back as much function as possible.
 Lasting effects can include:

 - Difficulty breathing.
 It can take up to two years for people recovering from ARDS to regain lung function.
 A physical therapist can help patients maximize their lung capacity.